CodeSonia/CodeSonia_Personal_Portfolio/README.md

 Before writing any code, I did some user research.
 I used Jesse James Garett's user-centred Design process to ensure my website is useful, usable and provides value to both targeted users and myself as the product owner.

-In essence, CodeSonia should be and what I kept in mind when working on my project:
+Throughout the development of CodeSonia I ensured that I kept the user in mind and ensuring the website is:

 - Useful: useful to the user who wants to interact with your product.
 - Useable: when interacting with your product, it is also an enjoyable experience - it generates a positive emotional response.